radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 -	Dynamic objects that are containers cannot have static child objects.

-There is no GUI way to create Dynamic Objects so it is common to use an LDAP command line utility.
+There is no template in the Control Panel to create Dynamic Objects so it is common to use an LDAP command line utility.
 Below is an example of an LDIF file that contains a dynamic entry to create followed by an ldapmodify command to create the entry:

 ```
-dn: uid=tempuser2,o=companydirectory
+dn: uid=tempuser2,ou=Sales,o=RadiantOne Directory
 changetype: add
 objectclass: user
 objectclass: dynamicObject